Arthritis Care

 Can Arthritis Lead to Other Health Complications?

-Arthritis can increase the risk for certain conditions like heart disease and diabetes.
-Managing your arthritis effectively and maintaining a healthy lifestyle can help reduce these risks.
+Arthritis can increase the risk for certain conditions like heart disease and diabetes that is why it is essential to manage it effectively and remember to maintain a healthy lifestyle so as to help reduce these risks.

 How Can I Stay Positive While Living with Arthritis?